 The 10 Best Tongue Jacks

 This wiki has been updated 31 times since it was first published in March of 2017.
 Whether you are looking for something to hold up your camper or a convenient solution for more easily hitching your boat trailer to your truck, these heavy-duty, reliable tongue jacks are up to the task.
 Our comprehensive list includes both electric and hand-powered models that are appropriate for a wide range of applications.
 They come in various capacities and in options to meet most budgets.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 Editor's Notes